adolfomarver/ipcaster/README.md

 # Find out your docker0 network interface IP address
 ip a # In my case 172.17.0.1

-# Run the image on a container (the test.ts file is embedded in the image)
+# Run the image on a container (the ipcaster.ts file is embedded in the image)
-docker run adolfomarver/ipcaster ipcaster -s tsfiles/test.ts 172.17.0.1 50000
+docker run adolfomarver/ipcaster ipcaster -s tsfiles/ipcaster.ts 172.17.0.1 50000
 ```
 ## How to build

 The project uses CMake to support cross-platform building.
 IPCaster makes use of two 3rd party open source libraries: **boost** and **libevent**